drakkar-lig/walt-server-debian/README.md

 walt-server-debian
 ==================

-Home of debian-based WalT server development.
+Home of the WalT server operating system development.